dennis-tra/optimistic-provide/README.md

 The [IPFS Content Providing Proposal](https://github.com/protocol/web3-dev-team/blob/main/proposals/ipfs-content-providing.md) focusses on (1) improving the experience of users that want to advertise large amounts of CIDs and (2) improve the performance of advertising a single CID.

-> Currently go-ipfs users are able to utilize the public IPFS DHT to find who has advertised they have some CID in under 1.5s in 95+% of cases.
+> Currently, go-ipfs users are able to utilize the public IPFS DHT to find who has advertised they have some CID in under 1.5s in 95+% of cases.
 However, the process of putting those advertisements into the DHT is slow (e.g. 1 minute) [...].

 These numbers are in line with the above measurements.
 One of the goals of that proposal is to